IBM/car-auction-network-fabric-node-sdk/README.md

 # Create a car auction network with Hyperledger Fabric Node.js SDK and IBM Blockchain Starter Plan

-In this Code Pattern we will create a blockchain app that simulates a car auction network.
+In this Code Pattern we will create a blockchain network that simulates a car auction network.

 ### Intro to Certificate Authority